Network Security for Business: Firewalls, Monitoring & Best Practices

 UK GDPR

-The UK General Data Protection Regulation requires organisations to implement appropriate technical and organisational measures to protect personal data.
-Network security controls, including encryption, access controls, and monitoring, form essential components of GDPR compliance.
-Failure to protect personal data adequately can result in fines up to £17.5 million or 4% of annual global turnover.
+UK GDPR requires appropriate technical and organisational measures to protect personal data.
+Encryption, access controls, and monitoring are essential for compliance.
+Fines reach up to £17.5 million or 4% of annual global turnover.

 Cyber Essentials

-This UK government-backed scheme provides a baseline of cyber security for organisations.
-Cyber Essentials certification demonstrates that your business has implemented fundamental security controls, including firewalls, secure configuration, access control, malware protection, and patch management.
-Many government contracts and insurance policies now require Cyber Essentials certification.
+This government-backed scheme sets a cyber security baseline.
+Certification proves you've implemented firewalls, secure configuration, access control, malware protection, and patch management.
+Many government contracts and insurers now require it.

 Industry-Specific Regulations